Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their

 2.5% of pupils making outstanding progress

 From this data it has been decided how the Sport Premium funding will be allocated for the forthcoming year to engage all pupils in their physical development.
-This will include; KS2 Outdoor and Adventurous Activities trip to Colomendy, Swimming for all pupils, new playground equipment to encourage pupils to participate in physical activities and larn through play.
+This will include; KS2 Outdoor and Adventurous Activities trip to Colomendy plus new playground equipment for all pupils to encourage participation in physical activities and larn through play.

 Part of this funding will be providing Forest Schools provision to support pupils' outdoor learning and social development.
-Moreover this will fund swimming lessons for pupils across all pupils, and services such as transport.
+Moreover this will fund physical activity equipment and services such as transport.

-New equipment has been purchased to assist the teaching of early years physical education, and enhance social development through new resources and equipment available at break times.
+New equipment has been purchased to assist the teaching of physical education, and enhance social development through new resources and equipment available at break times and other social times.

-Further funding will be used to reward pupils for their achievements in Physical Education, and promote new activities such as Parkor and New Age curling as a means of engaging less enthusiastic learners and promoting inclusive play.
+Further funding will be used to assist pupils achievements in Physical Education, and promote new activities such as Parkor and New Age curling as a means of engaging less enthusiastic learners and promoting inclusive play.